GowthamGirithar/mcp-vectordb-server/README.md

 2. Update the service factory in `services.py`
 3. Add configuration options in `config/config.py`

+### TODO List

+1. Combine BM25 and vector results to provide accuracy
+2. Use LLM to return the response from the BM25 and vector search results inaddition to the simillarity search results

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.